toradex/kiosk-mode-browser/README.md

 Chromium is an open-source browser project that aims to build a safer, faster, and more stable way for all users to experience the web.
 In the Chromium container, Chromium uses Ozone/Wayland as a rendering backend and it is not optimized for applications that require hardware acceleration and the GPU.

 Cog is a single "window" launcher for the WebKit WPE port.
 It is small, provides no user interface, and is suitable to be used as a Web application launcher.
 Cog is able to leverage the GPU for hardware-accelerated applications, which works well on iMX6 and iMX8 based modules.
-Currently, Cog doesn't work on devices that lack a GPU (e.g. iMX7 and iMX6ULL).
+From Cog container with the container tag 2.6 onwards, Cog is supported also on devices that lack a GPU (e.g. iMX7 and iMX6ULL).

 ## Preparing the environment